Everest Base Camp Short Trek with Helicopter Return 7 Days

 • Max Altitude 5,550m/18,193ft( Kala Patthar)

-Highlights Of EBC Short Trek with Helicopter Return:
+Highlights of EBC Short Trek with Helicopter Return:

-• Short and Senice flight to Lukla.
+• Short and scenic flight to Lukla.

 • Explore the most beautiful villages in the region